Skip to main content

 Home Equity Loan Calculator FAQ

-What is CLTV and why does the 80% limit matter?
+What is CLTV and why does 80% matter?

-What are closing costs and how do they affect the Effective APR?
+How do closing costs affect the effective APR?

-How does a Home Equity Loan compare to credit card debt?
+How does this compare to credit card debt?

 Sources & citations